Medical Alert: COVID-19

 The Bulgarr Ngaru Medical Aboriginal Corporation was established in 1991 to provide health services to the Aboriginal communities of the Clarence Valley, New South Wales.
-Bulgarr Ngaru now operates as a large regional health care service with our footprint including the traditional clans of the Yaegl and Gumbaynggirr Nations and a large proportion of the Bundjalung footprint (except Lismore, Ballina, Byron & Tweed Heads).
+Bulgarr Ngaru now operates as a large regional health care service with our footprint including the traditional clans of the Yaegl and Gumbaynggirr Nations and a large proportion of the Bundjalung footprint (excluding Lismore, Ballina, & Byron).

-We now provide services out of two clinical hubs in the Clarence Valley (Grafton) and Richmond Valley (Casino) with our corporate centre for clinical and administrative services based in South Grafton.
+We now provide services out of three clinical hubs in the Clarence Valley (Grafton), Richmond Valley (Casino) and Tweed Heads South with our corporate centre for clinical and administrative services based in South Grafton.

 Our Richmond Valley Clinic provides services to the Aboriginal communities of Casino, Box Ridge, Muli Muli, Tabulam and Kyogle.

-The service is predominantly funded by the Commonwealth Department of Health and New South Wales Ministry of Health.
+The services are predominantly funded by the Commonwealth Department of Health and New South Wales Ministry of Health.